What is Varicose Vein?

 -Removal of closure of the Varicose Vein and the re-routing of blood to healthy veins.

--Previously the most common treatment for Varicose Veins was a painful surgery called “Vein Stripping”, which entailed removal of problematic vein entirely, and was a prone to nerve damage, skin damage or heat damage.
+-Previously the most common varicose veins treatment was a painful surgery called “Vein Stripping”, which entailed removal of problematic vein entirely, and was prone to nerve damage, skin damage, or heat damage.

 -Modern technology and medical advancements have led to this new state of the art technique called MOCA (Mechanical Ablation, Chemically Assisted)